ray-project/ray/doc/source/cluster/running-applications/job-submission/job-submission-overview.rst

 Note the address and port returned in the terminal---this will be where we submit job requests to, as explained further in the examples below.
 If you do not see this, ensure the Ray Dashboard is installed by running :code:`pip install "ray[default]"`.

-At this point, the job is ready to be submitted by one of the :ref:`Ray Job APIs<ray-job-apis>`.
+At this point, the job is ready to be submitted by one of the :ref:`Ray Job APIs<ray-job-submission-api-ref>`.
 Continue on to see examples of running and interacting with this sample job.

 Job Submission Architecture